Chris Sherwood is a project manager by day and avid home and garden scholar by night who loves to share his trials and success with others.

 Rock Dust (Azomite)

-Rock dust provides additional important minerals and trace elements to your raised bed soil that are often depleted in many soils mixtures today.
+Rock dust provides additional important minerals and trace elements to your raised bed soil that are often depleted in many soil mixtures today.
 Those who use Azomite in their soil also report better tasting fruits along with larger harvests both in quantity and in size.

-Mycorrhizae may already be present in your compost or top soil mix.
-If not, you can add this beneficial fungi to your soil recipe.
-This fungi colonizes your plant roots and helps the roots better uptake nutrients from the soil in exchange for taking carbon from the plant.
+Mycorrhizae may already be present in your compost or topsoil mix.
+If not, you can add these beneficial fungi to your soil recipe.
+These fungi colonize your plant roots and help the roots better uptake nutrients from the soil in exchange for taking carbon from the plant.

 - If you're in an area like Phoenix, you'll want to bulk up on items that help retain moisture, like well-rotted organic matter, or add a layer of mulch to the top of your soil.